-- 27.10 (1) Where a person served with a witness summons to attend before an examiner - - (a) fails to attend; - (b) refuses to be sworn or to affirm for the purpose of the examination, or - (c) improperly refuses to answer any relevant question or to produce any document at the examination, the party requiring the deposition may request the examiner to cause to be issued an order of the Court requiring the person to attend, or to be sworn or to affirm or to answer any question or produce any document as the case may be.
+- 28.10 (1) Where a person served with a witness summons to attend before an examiner- - (a) fails to attend; - (b) refuses to be sworn or to affirm for the purpose of the examination; or - (c) improperly refuses to answer any relevant question or to produce any document at the examination, the party or intervener requiring the deposition may request the examiner to cause to be issued an order of the Court requiring the person to attend, or to be sworn or to affirm or to answer any question or produce any document as the case may be.

-- (2) Any order made by the Court shall be served by the Registrar personally on the person served with the witness summons. - (3) A person who wilfully disobeys an order made against him under sub-rule $(1)^3$ is liable to such sanction as the Court may determine in all the circumstances. - (4) The Court may order the person against whom an order is made under sub-rule $(1)^4$ to pay any cost resulting from - - (a) the failure to attend before the examiner; - (b) the refusal to be sworn or to affirm for the purposes of the examination, or - (c) the improper refusal to answer any relevant question or to produce any document at the examination.
+- (2) The Registrar shall arrange for any order made by the Court to be served personally on the person served with the witness summons. - (3) A person who wilfully disobeys an order made against him under sub-rule (1) is liable to such sanction as the Court may determine in all the circumstances. - (4) The Court may order the person against whom an order is made under sub-rule (1) to pay any cost resulting from- - (a) the failure to attend before the examiner; - (b) the refusal to be sworn or to affirm for the purposes of the examination; or - (c) the improper refusal to answer any relevant question or to produce any document at the examination.